 The SIDS programme is aimed at water professionals from small island developing states.

-For the MSc programmes starting in October 2021, the scholarship application deadline is expected in June 2021.
+For the MSc programmes starting in October 2021, the scholarship application deadline is 1 June 2021.

 more info: www.un-ihe.org/sids-fellowships-1

-For the MSc programmes starting in October 2021, the scholarship application deadline is expected in March 2021.
+For the MSc programmes starting in October 2021, the following deadlines apply for StuNed application:

 Application & Admission